 Here, you’ll find artifacts that date all the way back to the 9th century BC, which is pretty impressive to us.
 The most famous piece is an ancient vase that dates back to the 7th century BC; cool in itself, but even cooler is the Trojan horse painted on it.
 Maybe it wasn’t a myth after all…

-One of the most famous monuments of Mykonos are its windmills.
-Dating back to the 1500s, and originally used to mill wheat (obviously), these round windmills are a cool place to come and enjoy the atmosphere – and the views.
+Mykonos is famously called the “island of the winds.”
+One of the most famous monuments of Mykonos is the windmills.
+Dating back to the 1500s and originally used to mill wheat (obviously), these round windmills are a cool place to come and enjoy the atmosphere – and the views.